Spring 2026 Toplines

 -

-Antisemitic Views, Anti-Israel Stances More Common Among Young People
+Antisemitic Views More Common Among Young Voters

 About the Poll

-The Yale Youth Poll surveyed an online sample of 3,426 registered voters from October 29 to November 11, 2025, with an under-35 oversample of 1,706.
-The survey was conducted in English, and its post-weighting 95% CI margin of error is ±1.7 percentage points for the full sample and ±2.4 percentage points for the youth sample; a full breakdown of MOE by demographic group can be found here.
+The Yale Youth Poll surveyed an online sample of 3,429 registered voters from 3/9/2026 to 3/29/2026, with an under-35 oversample of 2,008.
+The survey was conducted in English, and its post-weighting 95% CI margin of error is ±1.4 percentage points for the full sample and ±2.0 percentage points for the youth sample; a full breakdown of MOE by demographic group can be found here.
 Full toplines and crosstabs can be found here.
 A full list of questions can be found here.

 Contact Us | Media Requests